 Day 5/6: Dallas to Forth Worth and Return to Austin (3.5 hours)

-Day 5 is just a short drive on I-30 west to Forth Worth before the final stage of your loop back to the Texan capital, Austin.
+Day 5 is just a short drive on I-30 west to Fort Worth before the final stage of your loop back to the Texan capital, Austin.
 It’s famous for the Daily Cattle Drive, so you might end up in a traffic jam behind a herd of cows if you’re not careful.
+No drama though, Fort Worth is a beautiful place to stay a night.

 The city is a blend of modern and traditional, and its cowboy roots mix with an exciting art and dining scene.
 The Fort Worth Water Gardens are a wonderful place to escape the hustle and bustle of the city and chill out before you return to Austin.